lobocv/simpleflow/README.md

-# Concurgo
+# SimpleFlow

-Concurgo is a a collection of generic functions and patterns that help building concurrent workflows.
+SimpleFlow is a a collection of generic functions and patterns that help building common concurrent workflows.

 ## Worker Pools